Home

 Pitfalls of Buying a Human Resource Management System

-• Not consulting teammates: This can be disastrous when implementing HR software.
-Employees won’t need the same features as managers, and they’ll each weigh the importance of each feature differently.
-Checking with other employees in every department can be a painstaking process, even in a small business, but in the long run it’s worth it.
+Not consulting teammates: This can be disastrous when implementing HR software.
+Checking with employees in every department can be a painstaking process, even in a small business, but in the long run, it’s worth it.
+For more on this topic, read this article on getting buy-in from internal stakeholders.

 How Are Most HR Management Solutions Priced?

-With most of the vendors listed on this roundup, pricing is on a per-user-per-month basis.
-Some of them will have an additional monthly base rate, and the majority of them will offer custom pricing based on your business’s needs.
-Some of them also offer independently priced add-ons, which is great for small businesses who want to pay only for the features they’ll actually use.
+With most of the vendors listed on this roundup, pricing is per user per month.
+Some have an additional monthly base rate, and most offer custom pricing based on your business’s needs.
+Some also offer independently priced add-ons, which is excellent for small businesses who want to pay only for the features they’ll actually use.
+Regardless of your business size or state of growth, you may find this ROI calculator helpful for setting your budget.

 Number of employeesEstimated annual cost